elenekat/Installing_FLASH/README.md

 ```

 and follow directions in terminal:
-* you will need to enter your admin password and then it will tell you what it is going to install and ask you to click enter.
+* you will need to enter your admin password.
+It will tell you what will be installed and ask you to click enter.

 * next step is to add brew in your path.
 It will tell you which two commands to run, they will look like: